ClayAucoin/codex-lv2-may-2025/guides/week6-APIs-and-postman/lesson-5-postman-code-gen.md

 * Generate code and paste into the function
 * Test in Console first
 * Optional: Add buttons for each city

+### 7. Analyze network performance

+* Open DevTools → Network tab
+* Call your weather functions for different cities
+* Look carefully at the timing information for each request
+* Note how long each data request took to complete
+* **Also check the Console tab:** Do you notice a delay in the console logs?

+**Why this matters:** Understanding network performance helps you identify potential bottlenecks and optimize your app.
+Some cities might load faster than others due to server location, network conditions, or API response times.
+This analysis gives you real-world insights into how your app performs and helps you make informed decisions about user experience improvements.
+The console delay gives you a user's perspective of how "fast" or "slow" the app feels.

+📸 \[Screenshot: Network tab showing timing information for multiple city requests] 📸 \[Screenshot: Console showing timing of log outputs for different cities]

 ---